Welcome to Job Prices – The UK’s most trusted price research website.

 In addition, your instructor will know the most likely routes you’ll be taken on during your actual test.
 A good instructor will take you to practice on these routes so you know the area near the test centre well.

 They will also know the most likely locations for the hill start, emergency stop and three-point turn elements of the test.
-As well as this, they will know the most common reasons for a student to fail and this knowledge can help them to customise the training you receive so you maximise the chances of passing first time.
+As well as this, they will know the most common reasons for a student to fail and this knowledge can help them to customise the training you receive.

 6 Pro Tips to Help You Pass Your Test First Time Without Blowing Your Budget